Southend United F.C.: 1920s–1980s: Establishment in the Football League

-1984–2004
+1984–2000

-In 1984, the club was relegated to the Fourth Division (Bobby Moore was manager), and the following season finished 20th, narrowly avoiding having to seek re-election to the Football League.
+In 1984, the club was relegated to the Fourth Division with Bobby Moore as manager, and the following season finished 20th, narrowly avoiding having to seek re-election to the Football League.
 However, Southend gained promotion in 1987.
-Although relegated again in 1989 (albeit with the highest point total of any relegated team in League history), successive promotions in 1990 and 1991 saw Southend United reach the second tier of the Football League; in 1992, under manager David Webb, the club finished 12th in the old Second Division, having briefly topped the division on New Year's Day, 1992.
+Although relegated again in 1989 (albeit with the highest point total of any relegated team in League history), successive promotions in 1990 and the 1991–92 season saw Southend United reach the second tier of the Football League; in 1992, under manager David Webb, the club finished 12th in the old Second Division, having briefly topped the division on New Year's Day, 1992.

-Southend United were managed by Colin Murphy, Barry Fry and then Peter Taylor over the next three seasons.
+Southend United were then managed by Colin Murphy and Barry Fry.
+Fry moved to Southend United in 1993 with the club bottom of Division One.
+Fry kept Southend up, but later in the year moved to Birmingham City.
+He was succeeded by former Shrimpers player Peter Taylor in his first managerial role in the Football League.
+He spent two years between 1993 and 1995 as manager, but quit at the end of the 1994–95 season after failing to get them beyond the middle of the Division One table.
 In 1995, former Liverpool player Ronnie Whelan became player-manager.
 Southend finished 14th in Division One in his first season as a manager, but were relegated a year later and Whelan left the club, later winning a case for wrongful dismissal.
+He was replaced by Alvin Martin who was unable to avoid a second consecutive relegation.

+Martin Dawn PLC (run by Ron Martin) and Delancey Estates, together forming South Eastern Leisure (SEL), took control of Southend United in November 1998, buying the club and its centrally located Roots Hall ground for £4 million from then chairman Vic Jobson, who at the time owned 55% of the issued share capital of the club.
+(The transfer of Roots Hall's ownership to Roots Hall Limited - 50% owned by Martin Dawn - was to have ramifications almost 25 years later.)
+Jobson had previously sold part of the ground's South Bank for housing, and SEL's plan was to continue the redevelopment and move the club to a proposed 16,000-seat ground, Fossetts Farm Stadium, in a leisure redevelopment in the northern part of Southend.

-He was replaced by Alvin Martin but Martin was unable to avoid a second consecutive relegation.
-Martin left in April 1999, with Southend fifth from bottom in the Football League,.
-Alan Little was manager for a brief spell before the club turned again to David Webb, then Rob Newman, Steve Wignall and, in late 2003, former Southend United midfielder Steve Tilson.
+Alvin Martin left in April 1999, with Southend fifth from bottom in the Football League.

-2004–2010